 Channel options:

 - Anonymous hotline or web form.
-For concerns that employees do not want attributed to them
+For concerns employees don't want attributed to them.

 - Department or team meetings.
-Where frontline feedback surfaces in regular cadence
+Where frontline feedback surfaces in a regular cadence.

 - Skip-level conversations.
-Employees can speak directly to leaders above their manager
+Employees speak directly to leaders above their manager.

-- Employee surveys.
-Periodic pulse checks on engagement and specific issues
+- Employee voice surveys.
+Periodic pulse checks on engagement and specific issues.
+See the dedicated section below.

-Key principle: Do not rely on a single channel.
-Use multiple channels and consolidate the input.
+Key principle: do not rely on a single channel.
+Use multiple channels and consolidate the input into a single view, that is where an idea-management platform earns its keep.

 Step 3: Define What Happens With the Input